 There are tons of things to do in Koh Phi Phi, but getting out on a longtail boat to explore the nearby islands and amazing beaches is our favorite.
 This small cluster of islands has many stunning beaches and shallow lagoons surrounded by beautiful limestone cliffs.

-We recommend booking this private longtail boat for the day.
-That way, you can go to whatever islands you want and spend as much time there as you please.
 This is one of the amazing things to do in Southern Thailand.
 That way, you are on your schedule doing what you want to do.
 Explore the Andaman Sea and Phang Nga Bay on your own time.

 We highly suggest renting a private boat from Koh Phi Phi and going really early in the morning or later in the afternoon.
 The place gets packed with large tours coming and going all day.